trothr/ductwork/Specification.md

 a stage with this characteristic is said to "not delay the record".
 To delay the record (or not) has a significant effect on traffic flow.

+* labeled streams

+The parser easily assembles multi-stream pipelines using labels.
+This makes for a superset of shell pipeline syntax.

 ## Differences from CMS/TSO Pipelines